 When you join the medical membership program, you not only get a comprehensive treatment plan that focuses on helping you make lifestyle choices, but you also get support and ongoing feedback to help you stay focused.

 Alpha Health & Wellness, DPC, takes a holistic approach to the management and reversal of “chronic” conditions like diabetes.
 The goal of treatment isn’t just to manage your disease but rather to improve your overall health and heal your body.
-To learn more about how to prevent or regulate high blood sugar, call Alpha Health & Wellness, DPC, today or leave a message here to request a free consultation.
+To learn more about how to prevent or regulate high blood sugar, call Alpha Health & Wellness, DPC, today or contact us to request a free consultation.